Garam Chashma

-The Hot Spring
+Hot spring

 The spring water emerges from underground sulfur deposits making its temperature rise above boiling point.
 For the same reason, the spring is also known as Sulphur Spring.

 The spring is the warmest in the westward extension of the Himalayan Geothermal Belt.

 It emerges from leucogranites of the Hindu Kush Range that date from 20–18 Ma.
 Reservoir temperatures may be as high as 260 °C.

 It is not clear whether the circulation of deep groundwater in this region is driven by topography or by tectonic lateral stress.

 Demography

-The Persian language is the official language spoken in this valley.
+The Khowar is the official language spoken in this valley.

 The population of Garam Chashma is approximately 50,000 people.
 Since the last census in Pakistan was conducted in 1998, there is no precise source of information in this regard.
 The male-to-female ratio is almost 50-50.
 Almost 60 percent of the population is young people.
 The majority religion in Garam Chashma is Ismaili Shi'ite Islam and adherence to the Aga Khan is widespread.

 Languages

 Khowar is the main language spoken and understood by the majority of the population.
 The second most spoken language is Yidgha, an Iranian language spoken by a few thousand people in Parabeg valley.
-An small number of people, in Gobor Valley, also speak Sheikhan-War, a dialect spoken in the Nuristan province of Afghanistan.
+A small number of people, in Gobor Valley, also speak Sheikhan-War, a dialect spoken in the Nuristan province of Afghanistan.

 In addition, many people understand and some can even speak Persian.
 This is due to the influence of Nasir Khisraw, the eleventh-century poet and philosopher.
 One of his disciples had come to this part of the region and settled here permanently.
 He preached the Ismaili thought, hence marking the dawn of Ismailism in this part of the world.
 More recently, the neighbouring country, Afghanistan, was involved in the war with the USSR and as a result, a huge influx of refugees fled to this area.
 Since Garam Chashma was easily accessible from Badakhshan, many Afghans chose to stay and some of the refugees are still living here.
 This interaction with Dari speakers refreshed the memories associated with Persian.